zacharylayne/ConstTypeArgs/README.md

 The **Const Type Args** framework provides libraries, samples, and documentation to support working with *const type arguments*.

-Const type arguments, or const type args, are used to *"pass"* values to as generic type parameters, accessed from within static contexts such as static constructors, methods, fields, properties, local functions, lambdas (without closure), and more.
-This lets you customize types in a compile-time–like fashion, effectively mimicking [C++ template specialization](https://en.cppreference.com/w/cpp/language/template_specialization) and offering a variety of benefits across a wide number of use cases.
+Const type arguments, or const type args, allow you to effectively "pass" values to generic types using type parameters.
+These values can then be accessed from within static contexts, such as static constructors, methods, fields, properties, local functions, and lambdas (without closures).
+This provides a powerful way to customize types in a compile-time-like manner, closely mimicking the behavior of [C++ template specialization](https://en.cppreference.com/w/cpp/language/template_specialization) - but with runtime retrieval of values.
+This approach offers unique benefits and flexibility across a wide variety of use cases.

-> [!NOTE]
-> Please be aware that the Const Type Args framework is in active development.
-New features and improvements are being added, so stay tuned for updates!

 #### Table of Contents